 - Find you a mortgage and process the application

 The best part is, you can get all of this expert advice before you even start to look for a house.
 Not only can we provide helpful advice to assess your incomings and outgoings, we’ll also use specific budget planner tools that can work out how much you could afford to borrow.
-This will help when it comes to the fun bit - house hunting!
+This will help when it comes to the best part - house hunting!

 Help find your mortgage